VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

       On v2:
       cat /tmp/v1-root-ca.crt >> VOLTTRON_HOME/certificates/certs/v2-trusted-cas.crt

-3. Stop volttron, stop rabbitmq server and start volttron on both the instances.
-This is required only when you update the root certificate and not required when you add a new shovel/federation between the same hosts
+3. `Note: This step is required only when you update the root certificate and not required when you add a new shovel/federation between the same hosts.` Stop volttron, stop rabbitmq server, and start volttron on both the
+instances:

 .. code-block:: bash